nino-triandafilidis/coronary-anomaly-analytics/README.md

 The headline metric is per-report incidence: a feature counts once per report regardless of how many times it appears in that report.

+Most aggregate counts are clickable.
+Clicking a count, bar, matrix cell, or category opens a source-report panel showing the contributing reports, matched wording, surrounding context, assertion side, and a link back into the dataset preview.
+The panel can export the visible contributors as CSV.

 ### Dashboard features

 - **Summary cards:** total parsed reports, R-AAOCA reports, and L-AAOCA reports.